tallguyjenks/CV/README.md

 Data exists in in the `data.r` file in the `r/` directory and is added to the CV when the script is sourced by the `RMarkdown` document in the main directory.

 The header portion of the document is comprised in the `YAML` portion of the `RMarkdown` document.

-# TODO

-- [X] explore the utility of the `ymlthis` package for `R` function driven `YAML` creation.
-- [ ] Look at options to move away from the intermediary step of tribble creation and maintainence.
-Maybe making an Orchid account and using the API to feed the CV.